Scioto County Court Records

 Phone: (740) 355-8358 (ext.
 1)

-Statewide birth and death records may also be obtained from the Ohio Department of Health, Bureau of Vital Statistics.
-Online orders can be placed through the department’s web application portal.
+Statewide birth and death records are also available from the Ohio Department of Health, Bureau of Vital Statistics.
+You can place online orders through the department's web application portal.
 Certified copies from the state cost $21.50 each.

 Scioto County Probate Court Records

-The Probate Division of the Scioto County Court of Common Pleas holds jurisdiction over estate administration, will probate, guardianships of minors and incapacitated adults, conservatorships, adoptions, name changes, marriage licenses, mental illness commitments, and other matters outlined in Section 2101.24 of the Ohio Revised Code.
+The Probate Division of the Scioto County Court of Common Pleas handles estate administration, will probate, guardianships of minors and incapacitated adults, conservatorships, adoptions, name changes, marriage licenses, mental illness commitments, and other matters outlined in Section 2101.24 of the Ohio Revised Code.

 Scioto County Probate Court